Mindful support for people in motion

 Stress & Anxiety

-Too much worry about the future or ruminating on the past can leave us feeling anxious, stuck in overdrive, depressed and self-critical.
-This can also affect motivation, performance, and staying in touch with the present moment.
-Slowing down to recovery lost parts of ourselves and cultivate healthy habits and compassion can help guide and arm you with confidence and steadiness as you create the path forward.
+Too much worry about the future or ruminating on the past can leave us grasping, stuck in overdrive, depressed and detached from the present moment.
+Cultivating a healthier relationship with uncertainty and developing trust in ourselves can create more confidence and steadiness as you navigate the path forward.

 Grief & Loss

+A heart that hurts is a heart that works.
 Change of any size, unexpected or invited, can reorganize life in profound ways.
-Grief has a way of hiding behind change when we acknowledge what we had that’s no longer or what we wanted but never had.
-In its path we may find deep pain, big questions, and even clarity.
-Creating space to process and identify what’s important can help us stay connected with what’s been lost.
+In its wake, we may find deep pain, big questions, and even clarity.
+Creating space for the aches can help us carry the “unfixable” while staying connected with what’s been lost and what still remains.